apache/spark/docs/apache-airflow/timezone.rst

     op = DummyOperator(task_id="dummy", dag=dag)
     print(dag.timezone)  # <Timezone [Europe/Amsterdam]>

-Please note that while it is possible to set a ``start_date`` and ``end_date`` for Tasks always the DAG timezone or global timezone (in that order) will be used to calculate the next execution date.
-Upon first encounter the start date or end date will be converted to UTC using the timezone associated with start_date or end_date, then for calculations this timezone information will be disregarded.
+Please note that while it is possible to set a ``start_date`` and ``end_date`` for Tasks, the DAG timezone or global timezone (in that order) will always be used to calculate data intervals.
+Upon first encounter, the start date or end date will be converted to UTC using the timezone associated with ``start_date`` or ``end_date``, then for calculations this timezone information will be disregarded.

 Templates
 '''''''''